-Diminished returns could have a severe impact on defined-benefit public employee pension funds that today account for about 90 percent of the assets of US state and local pension funds (the rest are held in defined-contribution plans).
-46 US public employee pension plans are increasingly invested in equities.
-Over the past 30 years, their allocation to fixed income has fallen from 75 percent to 27 percent.
-47
+Diminished returns could have a severe impact on defined-benefit public employee pension funds that today account for about 90 percent of the assets of US state and local pension funds (the rest are held in defined-contribution plans).46 US public employee pension plans are increasingly invested in equities.
+Over the past 30 years, their allocation to fixed income has fallen from 75 percent to 27 percent.47

-90% of US state and local employee retirement funds are underfunded Many defined-benefit plans are already facing a funding shortfall and, in an era of lower returns, the funding gap would be even larger.
-In the United States, about 90 percent of state and local employee retirement funds are underfunded, with a total funding gap of roughly \$1.2 trillion.
-Employees Retirement System, the California State Teachers' Retirement System, and the Illinois Teachers' Retirement System, account for nearly 40 percent of this total funding gap.
+Many defined-benefit plans are already facing a funding shortfall and, in an era of lower returns, the funding gap would be even larger.
+In the United States, about 90 percent of state and local employee retirement funds are underfunded, with a total funding gap of roughly \$1.2 trillion.48 Ten large public pension funds, including the California Public Employees Retirement System, the California State Teachers' Retirement System, and the Illinois Teachers' Retirement System, account for nearly 40 percent of this total funding gap.